-• Employment Standards has no legislation for sick leave.
-However, in our diocesan personnel manual it says, an employee will be allowed paid time off from work which will be subject to an annual limit of seven days per year (which is pro-rated for part-time employees).
+The ESA requires a minimum of 3 unpaid sick days per calendar year.
+However, in our diocesan personnel manual for clergy, licensed lay and diocesan staff it says an employee will be allowed paid time off from work with an annual limit of seven days per year (which is pro-rated for parttime employees).
+Employees employed by the parishes must receive the ESA minimum, but we strongly recommend parish policies provide paid sick days.